-The need for reading glasses is a classic sign of middle age.
-By the time you reach your mid-40s, you may need help reading and performing other close-up tasks.
+The need for reading glasses happens to almost everyone.
+By the time you reach your mid-40s, it may be tough to read and perform other close-up tasks.
 This vision change is called presbyopia, and it's normal.
-You can wear reading glasses, bifocals, or special contact lenses to correct your vision.
+You can wear reading glasses, bifocals, or multifocal contact lenses to correct your vision.
 Sometimes laser surgery can help, too.

 What Happens in Presbyopia

 Before the age of 40, the natural lens of the eye is very flexible.
-This flexibility helps the lens focus on objects that are close up or far away.
+This helps the lens focus on objects that are close up or far away.
 But as we get older, the lens tends to lose its flexibility.
-Gradually this lowers the ability to see up-close objects.
+Gradually this lowers the ability to see up-close objects, especially in low light.
 If you have presbyopia, you might have to hold an object like a book or a menu farther away to see it clearly.

 Age-Related Diseases and Vision